Reporting Services with Always On Availability Groups (SQL Server)

 Report Server Databases and Availability Groups

-Reporting Services offers limited support for using Always On availability groups with report server databases.
+Reporting Services and Power BI Report Server offers limited support for using Always On availability groups with report server databases.
 The report server databases can be configured in AG to be part of a replica; however Reporting Services will not automatically use a different replica for the report server databases when a failover occurs.
 The use of MultiSubnetFailover, with the report server databases, is not supported.

 Manual actions or custom automation scripts need to be used to complete the failover and recovery.
 Until these actions are completed, some features of the report server may not work correctly after the Always On availability groups failover.